mosmn/Notes/sections/theo/networking/module8.md

 - Destination IPv6 Address - This 128-bit field identifies the IPv6 address of the receiving host.

 Unlike IPv4, routers do not fragment routed IPv6 packets.

+# How a Host Routes

+### Host Forwarding Decision

+The source host must be able to direct the packet to the destination host.
+To do this, host end devices create their own routing table.
+This topic discusses how end devices use routing tables.

+Another role of the network layer is to direct packets between hosts.
+A host can send a packet to the following:
+- Itself - A host can ping itself by sending a packet to a special IPv4 address of 127.0.0.1 or an IPv6 address ::1, which is referred to as the loopback interface.
+Pinging the loopback interface tests the TCP/IP protocol stack on the host.
+- Local host - This is a destination host that is on the same local network as the sending host.
+The source and destination hosts share the same network address.
+- Remote host - This is a destination host on a remote network.
+The source and destination hosts do not share the same network address.

+The router connected to the local network segment is referred to as the default gateway.

+### Default Gateway

+On a network, a default gateway is usually a router with these features:
+- It has a local IP address in the same address range as other hosts on the local network.
+- It can accept data into the local network and forward data out of the local network.
+- It routes traffic to other networks.

+### A Host Routes to the Default Gateway

+In IPv4, the host receives the IPv4 address of the default gateway either dynamically from Dynamic Host Configuration Protocol (DHCP) or configured manually.

+In IPv6, the router advertises the default gateway address or the host can be configured manually.

+### Host Routing Tables

+Entering the netstat -r command or the equivalent route print command displays three sections related to the current TCP/IP network connections:
+- Interface List - Lists the Media Access Control (MAC) address and assigned interface number of every network-capable interface on the host, including Ethernet, Wi-Fi, and Bluetooth adapters.
+- IPv4 Route Table - Lists all known IPv4 routes, including direct connections, local network, and local default routes.
+- IPv6 Route Table - Lists all known IPv6 routes, including direct connections, local network, and local default routes.